MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 - MacOs and Linux-based clients are not supported at this time.
 Support for the Citrix-based platform will be announced by Citrix at a future time.
 - Dual installation

-### Calling and Meeting Features
+### Calling and Meeting

--	Interop with Skype for Business (SfB) limited to audio calls, no video modality.
+- Interoperability with Skype for Business is limited to audio calls, no video modality.
--	No DTMF (Dual Tone Multi Frequency) support currently.
+- NoDual Tone Multi Frequency (DTMF) is not currently supported.
-- 	Joining Teams meetings as anonymous user is not AV optimized.
-The user will be able to join the meeting and get a non-optimized experience.
-Applies to TAP phase only.
+- Joining Teams meetings as an anonymous user isn't AV-optimized.
+The user can join the meeting and have a non-optimized experience.
+This applies only to TAP.
 - Accepting incoming calls can be delayed (up to 5s) for the call to be completely established.
--	Only single incoming video stream is supported in meetings or group calls.
-When there are multiple people sending their video, only the dominant speakers’ video will be shown at any time.
+- Only a single incoming video stream is supported in meetings or group calls.
+When multiple people send video, only the dominant speaker's video is shown at any given time.
--	Both incoming & outgoing video stream resolution is limited to 720p resolution (Web RTC limitation).
+- Incoming and outgoing video stream resolution is limited to 720p resolution.
+This is a WebRTC limitation.
 - Only one video stream from incoming camera or screenshare streams is supported.
 Whenever there is an incoming screen share, we will switch to showing it instead of the video of the Dominant Speaker.
+- Outgoing screen sharing
--	Outgoing Screen Sharing
+    - Application Sharing is not supported.
-o	Application Sharing is not supported. o	Note potential privacy issue with multiple screen
+    - Note potential privacy issue with multiple screen
--	Giving/Take Control
+- Give and take control
-o	Not Supported during a screensharing/Application Sharing session. o	Supported during a PowerPoint sharing session.
+    - Not supported during a screen sharing or application sharing session.
+    - Supported during a PowerPoint sharing session.
 - In some cases, zooming windows that contain video content may create situations where UX elements are partially visible.
--.
-High DPI Scaling on Citrix Workspace app is not supported
+- High DPI scaling on Citrix Workspace app is not supported

--	For Teams known issues that aren’t related to VDI, see Known issues for Microsoft Teams.
+For Teams known issues that aren’t related to VDI, see [Known issues for Teams](Known-issues.md).

 ## Chat and collaboration